 –Search Go Ask Alice! to find health information by subject on many topics such as alcohol & other drugs, emotional health, nutrition & physical activity, general health, relationships, and sexual & reproductive health, among others.

 – You can also schedule a one-on-one Birth Control educational session.

-– Friend2Friend: a workshop to develop skills to recognize and understand how to act if a friend is exhibiting indicators of depression, anxiety, and general distress.
+– Friend2Friend is a workshop to develop skills to recognize and understand how to act if a friend is exhibiting indicators of depression, anxiety, and general distress.

-– Counseling and Psychological Services.
-The CPS office also hosts several workshops that deal with many issues that you could potential face such as help for international students adapt to a new environment, fighting against procrastination, etc.
+– Counseling and Psychological Services (CPS) also hosts several workshops that deal with many issues that you could potential face such as help for international students adapt to a new environment, fighting against procrastination, etc.

-–Get a good night sleep with Columbia’s sleep resources.
+–Get a good night’s sleep with Columbia’s sleep resources.

 – Stressbusters organize events around the exam period to help you relax.
 Usually located at Butler Library, they offer back-rubs, bring puppies, and free snacks.